nilsmehlhorn/blog/posts/angular-navigate-back/index.md

 ## Static Back Navigation with Routing

-One solution would be defining a router link in the detail component and explicitly navigating back to the parent:
+One solution would be defining a router link in the detail component and explicitly navigating back to the parent with an absolute route:

 ```html
 <a routerLink="/users">Back with Absolute Routing</a>